 Cow pea biomass and grain yield correlated strongly with termite presence in the plots for cow pea biomass ( $r^2 = 0.66$ ) and grain yield which indicates the importance of termite activity in enhancing and sustaining crop production.
 There are two main mechanisms by which termites may enhance the productivity of crusted soil: by improving soil structure and soil water status (Mando, 1996) and enhancing decomposition processes, probably through comminution (Swift et al., 1979; Scheu and Wolters, 1991), and by stimulating total microbial activity through their fungus comb chambers (Abbadie and Lepage, 1989).
-The nutrient input through mulch had a lower correlation coefficient with the biomass production (Table 7.5). $K{sat}$ was strongly correlated with the presence of termites ( $r^2=0.83$ ) and was better correlated with cow pea biomass production than nutrient input.
+The nutrient input through mulch had a lower correlation coefficient with the biomass production and the grain yield than the relation between termite presence and biomass production (Table 7.5). $K{sat}$ was strongly correlated with the presence of termites ( $r^2=0.83$ ) and was better correlated with cow pea biomass production than nutrient input.
 The above implies that the physical effect of termite activity was more important for the improvement of soil productivity than termite effect on nutrient release under the conditions of the study.
 Nutrient uptake by plants was equally well explained by the presence of termites as by nutrient input (Table 7.5), indicating that both termite activity and the quality of the mulch are very important in the release of nutrients.